sachinkarale/kuberentes/README.md

 # kuberentes
-This is Kubernetes Charts directory
+#This is Kubernetes Charts directory
+File Tree